Reporter Grills Joe Biden Over Claim Immigrant Children Weren’t Locked In ‘Cages’ Under Barack Obama

 According to a fact-check by The Associated Press, this is not entirely true: Immigrant children were not systematically separated from their parents, but they were kept in cages.
 Furthermore, according to the fact-check, Democrats “routinely and inaccurately” blame the commander-in-chief for constructing “cages” at the border, but they are actually an Obama-era creation.

-During the same interview, Biden was also asked about the fact that around three million immigrants were deported during the Obama-era, more than under any president in United States history.
+During the same interview, Biden was also asked about the fact that around 3 million immigrants were deported during the Obama-era, more than under any president in United States history.
 According to Biden, the deportations were a “big mistake.”